 Sydney Water were consulted with regard to an encroachment of the building over a Sydney Water drainage easement that traverses the western portion of the site.
-The extent of the encroachment has been reduced significantly so that only a minor encroachment remains.
-Whilst Sydney Water have yet to provide their final commentary, discussions with Sydney Water indicated that subject to appropriate documentation being provided the encroachment would be given consideration.
-This is recommended to be addressed via a deferred commencement consent.
+That encroachment has now been removed.

 2 ENVIRONMENTAL PLANNING AND ASSESSMENT ACT 1979

 1.7 Application of Part 7 of Biodiversity Conservation Act 2016 and Part 7A of Fisheries Management Act 1994